allanwhite/contentful-mc-uploader/content/in-echo/academy/4-what-is-protected-health-information-or-phi/learnarticle.md

 ### Designing HIPAA compliant solutions

 Given the above constraints, it is essential that any application that you design takes these anonymization and/or de-identification requirements into account before any data is shared with any external entity.
 PHI data can be "shared" with an external entity provided you have BAA ([business associate agreement](http://healthcare.partners.org/phsirb/hipaaglos.htm#g7)) in place and the individual has signed the appropriate consent documents.
 How PHI needs to be managed under HIPAA is a whole topic in itself.
 Look for a blog post from us shortly describing how we enable HIPAA compliance and simplify adherence to the letter and spirit of the law at [Catalyze](https://catalyze.io/).

-Tags: HIPAA

-Author: mohan

-Interlinking: <h2>Explore more topics on HIPAA.
-Visit our Content Archive on the Basics of HIPAA.</h2>
-<a href="http://content.catalyze.io/hipaa-basics">Content Archive</a>